Applications of the theory of Floer to symmetric spaces: Introduction

-One technical difficulty is to handle the quilts which do not lie inside $\UU$.
+One technical difficulty is to handle those quilts which do not lie inside $\UU$, preventing one from applying the above retraction directly.
 This is done by using the fact that the complement $T^*(G/K)\setminus\UU$ is a stratified subset of codimension at least two (Lemma \ref{codim2}).
 Two is a magic number for Floer theorists: every pseudoholomorphic curve can be perturbed to one which intersects a given codimension-two submanifold along a discrete set.
 This measure-zero set does not cause any trouble when one analyses the energy of the curve.

-In a subsequent work \cite{C}, we will prove a relation between the $A_{\infty}$ homomorphism \eqref{phi} and the (relative version of) quantum characteristic classes defined by Savelyev \cite{S_QCC}.
-Combining with Theorem \ref{main}, this yields a result on homological non-triviality of $Ham(G_{\CC}/P_{\involute})\cdot \RF$, the orbit passing through the Lagrangian $\RF$ under the action by the group $Ham(G_{\CC}/P_{\involute})$ of \Ham diffeomorphisms of $G_{\CC}/P_{\involute}$.